A polyhedral approach to the invariant of Bierstone and Milman: The general case

-The construction of the invariant of Bierstone and Milman is quite complicated.
-Therefore it is hard to formulate a step-by-step result on the behavior of the generators of the ideal $ J $ as we did in Proposition \ref{Prop:MainThmNoExc} and Remark \ref{Rk:quasihomogeneous}.
-But we show now that in certain good situations the procedure becomes easier.
-In particular, we can sometimes make bigger steps.
+The construction of the invariant of Bierstone and Milman takes several small steps.
+Therefore it is hard to formulate a step-by-step result on the behavior of the generators of the ideal $ J $ as we did in Proposition \ref{Prop:MainThmNoExc} and Observation \ref{Obs:quasihomogeneous}.
+We end the present article by explaining how the procedure becomes easier in certain good situations.